 Concurrent Degree in Social Welfare and Public Health (MSW/MPH)

-Berkeley Social Welfare and the School of Public Health offer one degree plan option for interdisciplinary preparation in the fields of social welfare and public health, leading to the Master of Social Welfare (MSW) and Master of Public Health (MPH) degrees.
+Berkeley Social Welfare and the School of Public Health offer a concurrent degree plan option for interdisciplinary preparation in the fields of social welfare and public health, leading to the Master of Social Welfare (MSW) and Master of Public Health (MPH) degrees.

 This three-year program option allows students to enter both degree programs simultaneously, and is designed to permit students the maximum amount of flexibility while fulfilling the requirements for both degrees.
 Students gain the knowledge and skills necessary to promote health, prevent disease, reduce disparities in health outcomes and enhance the delivery of health social services in the community.

-All Concurrent MSW/MPH students pursue courses and field education in one of three specilizations within the School of Social Welfare:
+All Concurrent MSW/MPH students pursue courses and field education in one of three specializations within the School of Social Welfare:

 AND one of two specializations within the School of Public Health:

 The specialization choices guide the curriculum of each individual student on a path unique to the combination of the two curricula.
-Each specilization has a set of required courses and electives.
-Additionally, the specilization shape the field education placements from both programs.
+Each specialization has a set of required courses and electives.
+Additionally, the specializations shape the field education placements in both programs.
 Applicants must choose their specialization at the time of application.

 How to Apply

-Currently-enrolled Berkeley MSW and MPH students seeking to be admitted into the Concurrent MSW+MPH Degree Program submit their application through the UC Berkeley Graduate Admissions Online Application by submitting a single Concurrent MSW/MPH application.
+Currently-enrolled Berkeley MSW and MPH students seeking to be admitted into the MSW/MPH Concurrent Degree Program apply by submitting a single MSW/MPH Concurrent Degree Program application through the UC Berkeley Graduate Admissions Online Application.

 On average 3-5 applicants are admitted each year into the MSW/MPH Concurrent Degree Program.